Welcome to Student Disability Resources (SDR) at Penn State Hazleton.

 Step 1.
 Complete the SDR Request Form

-The Intake Request Form lets us know you are interested in knowing more about SDR at Penn State Hazleton.
+The SDR Request Form lets us know you are interested in knowing more about SDR at Penn State Hazleton.
 It takes about 5 minutes to complete and asks for basic information, such as your full name, PSU ID number, campus address, cell phone, etc.

 The form should be completed by all students, including current or newly admitted Penn State Hazleton students, Penn State students transferring to Penn State Hazleton and who were registered with SDR services at another Penn State campus, and students transferring from a college outside the Penn State system.

 Step 2.
 Complete the Online Introductory Questionnaire

-The Online Intake Form begins the actual intake/registration process and should be completed after Step 1 and within 30 days of your intake appointment (see Step 4).
-It takes about 30 minutes to complete and asks for more detailed information about your diagnosis and academic needs, such as the name and description of your diagnosis, how your diagnosis affects your learning, which accommodations you’ve had in the past, the name and dosage of medications you take, your health and psychological history, family diagnosis similarities, etc., so be sure to collect any needed information before you begin the Online Intake Form.
+The Online Introductory Questionnaire begins the actual registration process and should be completed after Step 1 and within 30 days of your registration appointment (see Step 4).
+It takes about 30 minutes to complete and asks for more detailed information about your diagnosis and academic needs, such as the name and description of your diagnosis, how your diagnosis affects your learning, which accommodations you’ve had in the past, the name and dosage of medications you take, your health and psychological history, family diagnosis similarities, etc., so be sure to collect any needed information before you begin the Online Introductory Questionnaire.

-This Online Intake Form is for current or newly admitted Penn State Hazleton students only.
+This Online Introductory Questionnaire is for current or newly admitted Penn State Hazleton students only.
 If you were registered for SDR services at another Penn State campus, you do not need to complete this form.
 Please request your file be sent to Penn State Hazleton from your previous Penn State campus.

 Step 3.
 Collect and Submit Required Documentation

 Please review the Documentation Guidelines found on Penn State’s primary Student Disability Resources (SDR) website and remember that all disability documentation and/or verification forms must have original signatures from the health or medical professional currently treating you for the diagnosis for which you are requesting reasonable academic accommodations.

 Documentation for Penn State Hazleton students may be delivered to the Student Disability Resources office in 203E Butler or you can securely send your disability documentation and/or completed disability verification forms by uploading to the SDR Box.